mmgalal2002/pylinac/docs/source/ge_ct_qa.rst

 Configuration
 -------------

+The no-argument constructor uses ``GECTQAConfig.from_ge_manual()``.
+It includes the GE manual references for water, Plexiglass-to-water contrast, noise, uniformity, the 1.6 mm bar standard-deviation check, the documented bar sizes, and the 2 mm positioning reference.
+It also includes the existing Helios-compatible ROI dimensions.
+Section 1 and Section 3 are detected from image content; the manual's ``S0`` and ``S60`` labels are retained as scan-location metadata rather than treated as universal DICOM z offsets.

-The default configuration contains no GE insert locations or clinical tolerances.
-Define the geometry from the manufacturer documentation or a locally validated worksheet.
-ROI coordinates are phantom-relative physical millimetres, not hard-coded pixels.
+For a local phantom revision or validated worksheet, pass an explicit configuration.
+ROI coordinates remain phantom-relative physical millimetres, not hard-coded pixels.

 .. code-block:: python